-Native Americans have lived in the area we now call Wisconsin for more than 12,000 years.
-Throughout this time, Native Americans engaged in a universal practice of humans – the respectful burial of their dead.
+Native Americans have lived in the area now called Wisconsin for more than 12,000 years.
+Throughout this time, Native Americans engaged in a near-universal practice of humans – the respectful disposition of their dead.

-During the Woodland period (about 500 B.C. to A.D.
-1100), earthwork or “mound” construction (generally associated with burial of the dead) developed.
+During the archaeologically defined Woodland period (between about 2,500 and 900 years ago), Native American earthwork or “mound” construction (generally associated with the burial of the dead) developed.

 In addition to building mounds during the Woodland period, Native Americans developed other technological innovations including plant domestication, pottery and, late in the period, the bow and arrow.

-Many burial mounds, as well as other burial sites (both Native American and non-Native American), are in state parks, forests and other properties.
-Visitors should avoid walking over or picnicking on mounds and other designated burial sites.
-State law protects all such burial areas, including those on both public and private lands, against unauthorized disturbance.
+Many burial mounds, as well as other burial sites (both Native American and non-Native American), are in state parks, forests, and other properties.
+All of these sites are protected from disturbance under the State’s burial sites law (Wisconsin Statutes s.157.70), and no disturbance may take place near the perimeter or base of a mound or other defined burial area.
+Visitors should not walk over or picnic on burial mounds and other designated burial sites.
+State law (section 157.70, Wis.
+Stats.) protects all such burial areas, including those on both public and private lands, against unauthorized disturbance.

-Other mounds, such as platform mounds, are also protected as burial mounds even though they served different primary functions.
+Other mounds, such as platform mounds, are protected as burial mounds even though they serve different primary functions.
 Examples are those related to the Mississippian (not Woodland) culture of Aztalan.
+For example, the ceremonial mounds at Aztalan State Park were most likely used for ceremonies or lodging for high-ranking officials.
 There are very few such sites in Wisconsin, but Aztalan is important as the northern expression of a Mississippian period "empire," directly related to the great site of Cahokia, Illinois (near St. Louis), a World Heritage Site.